 Why Ski Devils Head

-In the Baraboo Hills with panoramic views of the Wisconsin River, Devil’s Head offers 30 trails and 152 m of vertical.
+In the Baraboo Hills with panoramic views of the Wisconsin River, Devil’s Head offers 30 trails and 500 ft of vertical.
 There are runs for all ability levels, mostly grouped together on separate parts of the mountain.
 That means beginners have their own area, including a long run from near the top of the mountain.
-A mere 20 minutes from Cascade Mountain and half an hour from Wisconsin Dells, it’s also convenient to get to for most of the state’s population centres.
+A mere 20 minutes from Cascade Mountain and half an hour from Wisconsin Dells, it’s also convenient to get to for most of the state’s population centers.
 One of the only resorts with ski-in/ski-out accommodation on our list, it’s a great destination on its own or could be part of a bigger trip!

 2. Cascade Mountain